alexfrom0815/IR-BPP/README.md

 ## Quick start

-For training online IR-BPP on *blockout* dataset (mentioned in our paper) with our method and the default arguments:
+For training online IR-BPP on the *blockout* dataset (mentioned in our paper) with our method and the default arguments:
 ```bash
 python main.py
 ```